RickStrahl/MarkdownMonsterAddinsRegistry/Readme.md

 7z a -tzip  addin.zip .\Distribution\*.*
 ```

-### Submitting to the Registry
+### Submitting to the Addin Registry
-* Create your addin and make sure you follow the Guidelines
+Once you've created your repository you can submit your Addin to this registry:

 * Fork this repository
 * Update `MarkdownMonsterAddinRegistry.json` and add your Addin at the bottom
-* Create a Pull Request and submit to the this repo
+* Open a Pull Request and submit to the this repo

 We'll review the entry and if accepted merge the pull request to get your add-in listed.

 ### Policy
-We reserve the right to refuse admission of any submission for any reason whatsoever.
+Note that we reserve the right to refuse admission of any submission for any reason whatsoever, although we hope that that won't be necessary.
+The main concerns are copyright and security concerns so be aware of that.

+### Feedback
+If you have any problems or questions please [open an issue](https://github.com/RickStrahl/MarkdownMonsterAddinsRegistry/issues) on this repo so we can further discuss any addins related issues you might have.